thrivinginacademia/grantwriting/README.md

 # References
 Morrison, D. C., and Russell, S. W. 2012.
 The Grant Application Writer's Workbook: National Science Foundation Workbook.

+# Copyright
+All material preseneted is copyright protected and may not be shared, uploaded, or distributed. &copy; Caroline Williams 2020, unless otherwise noted.
 - Bulleted
 - List